Augustin “Augie” Tellez, Executive Vice President

 Tellez also worked closely with the development team that put together the union’s Coast Guard-accepted training record book – a groundbreaking document first published in 1997 that is designed to help both individual SIU members and SIU-contracted companies comply with complex international maritime regulations.

-Since July 2011, he has served on the U.S. Transportation Department’s Marine Transportation System National Advisory Council.
+From July 2011 to August 2022, he served on the U.S. Transportation Department’s Marine Transportation System National Advisory Council.
 In 2017, he was appointed to serve on the federal U.S. Maritime Workforce Working Group Subcommittee, which is part of the council.
 The subcommittee is tasked with examining and assessing the size of the pool of United States citizen mariners necessary to support the U.S.-flag fleet in times of national emergency.

 Tellez worked his way up through the ranks, starting with the SIU in 1975 after graduating from the entry program at the Paul Hall Center’s Lundeberg School of Seamanship.
 He sailed from the union’s Brooklyn, N.Y. hiring hall as an able bodied seaman before coming ashore.